CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 Step 1: Visit the official portal (link: cmlaptophed.punjab.gov.pk).

 Head straight to https://cmlaptophed.punjab.gov.pk.
 Bookmark it.
-Fake sites pop up, so only use this official Higher Education Department link.
+Fake sites pop up; use only this official Higher Education Department link.

 Step 2: Create an account (using CNIC, email, or mobile).

-Click signup or register.
-Enter your CNIC number, a working mobile, and email.
+Click ” Sign up ” or ” Register.
+Enter your CNIC number, a working mobile number, and an email address.
 You’ll get an OTP to verify.

 Step 3: Fill in the Application Form (Personal, Academic, and Program Details)